crisp-archive/ngx_http_markdown_module/README.md

 ## Introduction

-ngx_http_markdown_module is a nginx extension, which enables you to directly give response by interpreting local Markdown file to html.
+`ngx_http_markdown_module` is a simple Nginx module, which serves local Markdown files, converting them to html, and make response with headers and footers.

 ## Build